 Understanding the role that nutrition plays in becoming our best self is essential.
 What you put into your body is what you get out of it, plain and simple.
-Armed with some amazing smoothie recipes, you can begin transforming your diet from a low-level afterthought into a high performance wellness strategy.
+Armed with some amazing smoothie recipes, you can begin transforming your diet from a low-level afterthought into a high-performance wellness strategy.

 All it takes is a blender and a little self-love.
+Speaking of blenders, here are our top recommendations, check them out.

 With the plethora of misleading information today regarding health and nutrition, it can be difficult to determine what is solid advice and what is just the next fad.
 The truth is, healthy eating is simple eating.
-And despite the numerous naysayers who may contend, I find it is generally more cost effective as well.
+And despite the numerous naysayers who may contend, I find it is generally more cost-effective as well.

 This is mostly due to the fact that real food is simple and natural.
-A large portion of the cost of food production is in the processing and attractive packaging, which in turn comes back on the consumer.
+A large portion of the cost of food production is in the processing and attractive packaging, which in turn comes back to the consumer.

 We’re literally paying more for foods that pollute our bodies and fog our minds.